 Our country’s agricultural sector not only needs trained, disciplined, and skilled decision makers, but farmers and ranchers who understand the need to prepare for every scenario.
 Those of us who have served understand the critical value of contingency planning.
 That is why my team feels a great deal of satisfaction facilitating funding that gives veterans and transitioning service-members the tools to succeed and weather any storm.

-In total USDA’s Risk Management Agency awarded 76 cooperative agreements for projects including those that address crop insurance, whole-farm revenue protection, pasture, rangeland, forage, livestock and dairy products, cover crops, irrigation, record keeping, and prevented planting.
-Read more at https://www.rma.usda.gov/aboutrma/agreements/.
+In total, USDA’s Risk Management Agency awarded 76 cooperative agreements for projects including those that address crop insurance, whole-farm revenue protection, pasture, rangeland, forage, livestock and dairy products, cover crops, irrigation, record keeping, and prevented planting.
+Read more at www.rma.usda.gov/en/About-RMA/Jobs-and-Opportunities/Partnerships-and-Cooperative-Agreements.